 A certain unhurriedness marks Gullak, The Viral Fever’s latest web series that was recently released on the SonyLIV streaming platform.

-Directed by Amrit Raj Gupta and written by Nikhil Vijay, the show is centred on a bickering family in a small town in North India. while this framework has lent itself to several film and web dramas, it’s not guns or gangs in Gullak but gentle humour that is on offer.
+Directed by Amrit Raj Gupta and written by Nikhil Vijay Motghare, the show is centred on a bickering family in a small town in North India.
+While this framework has lent itself to several film and web dramas, it’s not guns or gangs in Gullak but gentle humour that is on offer.

 Early on in the show, the eponymous narrator, an earthen piggy bank, explains that Gullak is not a story but a series of anecdotes.
 True to its word, the series unfolds through disparate events in the life of the Mishras.
-There’s the mother, Shanti (Geetanjali Kulkarni), who rarely speaks without yelling and has an unparalleled knack for sarcasm.
-Her husband Santosh (Jameel Khan) is an unassuming employee at the local electricity division who is eternally unruffled.
+There’s the mother Shanti (Geetanjali Kulkarni), who rarely speaks without yelling and has an unparalleled knack for sarcasm.
+Her husband Santosh (Jameel Khan) is an unassuming and eternally unruffled employee at the local electricity division.

 The older son, Annu (Vaibhav Raj Gupta), is 22 and unemployed, hoping to crack his Staff Selection Commission exams.
 The schoolgoing Aman (Harsh Mayar) alternates between being his brother’s partner-in-crime and arch-enemy.